Tiny-Earth/DemoSite/site/src/summative.md

     Then in *Active Learning Experiences*, we asked you to design an activity that embodies active learning experiences around one objective.

     How could students demonstrate enduring understanding of the scientific content and concepts related to that objective?

-    In what ways could they demonstrate scientific skills, knowledge, and competencies related to that objective?
+    In what ways could they demonstrate scientific skills and competencies related to that objective?

-    Be sure to imagine several, varied ways students could demonstrate the objective, and take time to think through this so that you broaden your understanding of the objective.
+    Be sure to imagine several, varied ways students could demonstrate the objective.

 !!! tip ""